-The 10 All-Time Sports Movies… About Losing
+The 10 All-Time Sports Movies…About Losing

 At least 15 of the 20 films on Fox’s list deal with losing in meaningful ways, some more than others, like Rudy’s Notre Dame rejection letters, Rocky’s 14th round split-card loss to Apollo Creed and Jim Braddock’s Cinderella Man bout with life in the 1929 Depression.

-At least four movies don’t belong, including “White Men Can’t Jump,” “Major League, “Karate Kid” and “Jerry McGuire.”
-We love the Karate Kid but come on, not as a sports film – it’s more of an 80s pop culture film about fitting in by playing hackysack at the beach with BananaRama playing on the transistor.
+But at least four movies don’t belong, including “White Men Can’t Jump,” “Major League, “Karate Kid” and “Jerry McGuire.”
+We love the Karate Kid but come on, not as a sports film – it’s more of an 80s pop culture movie about fitting in by playing hackysack at the beach with BananaRama playing on the transistor.
 Tom Cruise’s “McGuire” is not about sports either as much as taking chances and having faith, which are clearly important elements of sport, but not enough to warrant an 11th ranking over films like “The Natural” which is an all-time classic because it showed us the game through so many eyes — the angry manager, the kid, the girl, the icon — and let’s face it, when Roy Hobbs asks Bobby to “go pick me out a winner” you sort of automatically become a classic.
 It’s a line that stands in time because you know Bobby will pick out the bat they made together, because Hobbs is bleeding and because we know the ending, we hope for it.

-Few comedies made the list but, among them, only one stands out: Caddyshack.
+Few comedies made the list but among them only one stands out: Caddyshack.
 I grew up caddying at a country club so it reminds me of those days trying to get a loop and carrying bags for gramma who’s blind and grampa who’s deaf and farts up and down the fairway.
 Caddyshack features the single best line in sports movie history, when Bill Murray’s Carl Spackler character tells a young caddy that the Dali Lama told him he’d receive total consciousness on his death bed.
 “So I got that going for me…which is nice,” Spackler says, pushing a pitchfork into the caddy’s neck.
 Caddyshack is funny, but real, quotable and a bit naughty at times when watching it years later, though it’s more about middle age men and their weekends, less about sport to be fair and so as golf films go it’s still probably fourth, behind Tin Cup, Bagger Vance and the Greatest Game Ever Played.

 The true measure of a sports film’s greatness probably lies in the number of times we are willing to watch it over a 48-hour period, or how excited we get watching it with our kids who’ve never seen it.
-You can’t tell me you’d get excited to show your son or daughter Million Dollar Baby (6th on the list) or White Men Can’t Jump.
+You can’t tell me you’d get excited to show your son or daughter Million Dollar Baby (6th on the list).
 For all those who love Field of Dreams, the more you see it the more you realize it doesn’t belong in the top 20, much less #9 where Fox ranked it.
 I’d argue that Secretariat is far more a sports classic because it shows a generation what happened in the spring of 1973, because we know the ending but we don’t know the beginning or the middle.
 Sure, Field of Dreams gave us Moonlight Graham and that line we all cry at when Costner asks his dad to have a catch, but the music carries those scenes more than the scenes themselves.

 Some films may not be Top 20 list-worthy but they do have moments that I’d argue capture more of what youth sports looks like better than some of the epic sports films.
-Take Zombies, a recent teen film my kids love, which features this classic scene that may be the greatest ever, with the head coach illustrating what so many coaches struggle with - how to help teams “lose better.”
+Take Zombies, a teen film my kids loved, which features this classic scene that may be the greatest ever, with the head coach illustrating what so many coaches struggle with - how to help teams “lose better.”
 How To Lose Better

-Here’s my top 10:
+Here’s my top 10 sports movies….:about losing:

 1. Tin Cup